 A bit about me – Bob Foster

 What can I say about myself?
 I was born in Bristol, UK, where I still live.
 I’m single and have a daughter, 25, who graduated with a first and is now planning a Grand Tour.
 I have two brothers and two sisters, all living close by.

 I went to Henbury comprehensive school, now renamed Blaise to go along with the local primary school.
 Then a degree in Microbiology at Bristol University.
 I’ve always been a scientist at heart and assumed that I would get into science research.
 But it didn’t turn out well for me and I changed direction.
 I felt that I needed to get ‘out in the world’ and meet a greater variety of people, so I moved to London and worked for a variety of companies with different roles.

 After this experience, I moved back to Bristol and worked for a company called Energy Services, that was a fund-raising part of Friends of the Earth.
 This was lots of fun, and I learnt about sales, management and working in a team.
 Unfortunately, when loft insulation grants were stopped, we couldn’t make a profit, so that project finished.

-I look some time off to cycle around Europe – particularly around the Alps – before coming back to Bristol.
+I took some time off to cycle around Europe – particularly around the Alps – before coming back to Bristol.
 After working for a year or so as a computer programmer, I set up as a private tutor.
 At first, this was part time.
 I also worked for an educational publisher (Dorling Kindersley) and a local ecological consultancy, which involved analytical work back in the labs at Bristol University.
 It was here that I realised just how much science, or rather being a scientist, had changed since I graduated.
 There were no secure jobs and my past colleagues and tutors were spending lots of time just applying for grants in order to stay employed.
 So, maybe I’m better off out of academic science!